FAQs

 To find a preferred provider:

-- You will then be able to search for Providers.
+• You will then be able to search for Providers by name, facility, specialty, procedure, etc.

 How do I find more details about the student plan not covered under the Summary of Benefits?